desync-labs/fathom-stablecoin-smart-contracts/README.md

     function setPrice(bytes32 _collateralPoolId) external override {}

 ```
 The setPrice function of the PriceOracle should be called with an argument, which is the collateralPoolId.
-This is a padded bytes32 value converted from the string 'XDC'.
+This is a padded bytes32 value converted from the string 'NATIVE'.

 0x5844430000000000000000000000000000000000000000000000000000000000

-For example, if the price of XDC set by SimplePriceFeed is 1 USD and the Loan-to-Value (LTV) ratio is 70%, then the LTV discounted price would be 0.7 USD.
+For example, if the price of NATIVE set by SimplePriceFeed is 1 USD and the Loan-to-Value (LTV) ratio is 70%, then the LTV discounted price would be 0.7 USD.

 ## How to change priceFeed for the protocol